VegSja/tosuccessweb/README.md

 # About
 This is the website for the ToSuccess project - A project focused on making scheduling and daily planning easier.

+## How it is made
+### Design
+For the webpage itself ReactJS, Bootstrap are used, in addition to normal Javascript, HTML and CSS

+### Communications with REST-API
+To send GET/POST requests to the REST-API (see [The GitHub page of the backend](https://github.com/VegSja/ToSuccessBackend) for more information) the website uses the package Axios.

+Authorization with the backend is completed wtih oAuth Google sign in and the backend uses a token/refresh token system to keep the user signed in.
+See [The GitHub page of the backend](https://github.com/VegSja/ToSuccessBackend) for more information

 # Goals
 There are a few goals for this project.
 Firstly there are goals to reach a MVP, secondly there are goals regarding non-essantials features.